kizito9898/IT-Documentation/Windows/Windows-Server.md

 ---

 ## Adding a Computer to a Domain (Windows to a Linux) rules

-* To enforce/practice with Windows Server (group policy
-Active Directory users & Computers, Troubleshooting (Skills)
+* To enforce/practice with Windows Server (group policy, Active Directory users & Computers, Troubleshooting Skills )

 * If it's a new Computer, for home lab (Renaming the PC will be easy to remember the Computer)
 Click on the Active File Explorer → Properties → change Settings → Computer name → Rename the Computer → Restart the Computer